 Ask the Experts

-Vaccines are incredibly important, but in light of the COVID-19 pandemic and recent anti-vaccination trends, it’s clear that the public needs greater education on their benefits and how they work.
+Vaccines are incredibly important, but in light of recent anti-vaccination trends, it’s clear that the public needs greater education on their benefits and how they work.
 For insight, we turned to a panel of experts.
 You can click on the experts to see their bios and answers to the following key questions:

 - What are the steps local authorities can take in order to counter the current anti-vaccination trend?